 A sanitizer station is now set up at the entrance of the nursery at all times for parents to use, as well as staff and children when they enter the nursery.
 This also includes signage to remind staff and parents to keep 2m social distance at these times.
 Unfortunately in this current lockdown, we are unable to invite children inside the nursery, therefore we are now completing all handovers at the front of the nursery, with parents and staff wearing face masks at all times.

 It is hugely important that everyone washes their hands frequently, therefore at Stepping Stones Nursery and Woodland Adventures we encourage hand washing to be completed throughout the day as well as on arrival to the nursery and returning from an outside area.
 Hand sanitizer is provided for use in each room in which the staff will use frequently.

-We have also ensured that the cleaning in the nursery is completed frequently by sanitizing the toys after each use as well as Silvia overseeing the general cleaning throughout the day of gates, handles and communal areas.
+We have also ensured that the cleaning in the nursery is completed frequently by sanitizing the toys after each use as well as ensuring the general cleaning throughout the day is completed of gates, handles and communal areas.